 For hard drives below 80gb in size, they typically have ball-bearing motors that are limited to 5400-rpm and will wear out and increasingly fail after 20,000 power-on hours.
 Almost all hard drives above 80gb use silent fluid dynamic bearings that are more reliable and will last beyond 50,000 hours.

 The manufacturer guidelines for hard drives generally predict a power-on lifespan of 20,000 hours for 2.5″ laptop drives and up to 50,000 power-on hours for 3.5″ desktop drives.
 We generally recommend replacing any hard drive that has more than 40,000 power-on hours.

 SSD storage drives are new in 2011.
 SSD’s are inherently more reliable since they have no moving parts to wear out.
 However, the NAND flash memory inside the SSD has a limited write repeatability.
-Typically, each block is limited to an estimated 10,000 writes before it may begin to fail.
-SSD’s do not have a read limit, so under conditions with average write usage, they will last an estimated 5-8 years.
+Typically, each 512-byte data block is limited to an estimated 10,000 writes before it may begin to fail or stop saving new data.

 CD and DVD drives are another motor driven mechnical component with a limited lifespan.
 Even though a CD drive may be used infrequently, they frequently develop tray problems that prevent the tray from ejecting.
 As a low-cost component, they are easily replaced.

 CRT monitors rely on phosphor coated glass, so they become gradually dimmer with age.
 Most CRT monitors reduce to 50% brightness after 5-7 years of daily usage, equivalent to 10,000 or more hours.